ea-czech-republic/eagxprague.org/english.md

 ## How can students help the world?

-<i>Ollie Base</i> and <i>Nikita Patel</i> work for <a href="http://www.shicschools.org/">Students for High-Impact Charity</a>.
+<i>Ollie Base</i> works for <a href="http://www.shicschools.org/">Students for High-Impact Charity</a>.
-In their talk, they will present their vision and approaches, how students can help the world.
+In his talk, he will present their vision and approaches, how students can help the world.

 <div class="speaker">
 <img src="images/speakers/ollie.jpg"